whosonfirst/go-rasterzen/README.md

 ![](docs/images/rasterzen-styles.png)

-It is not possible (yet) to perform boolean queries on full query statements, like this:
+By default all queries in a query statement must evaluate to true in order for a style to be applied.
+It is not possible (yet) to perform boolean `OR` queries on full query statements, like this:

 ```
-"(properties.landuse_kind=aerodrome properties.kind=building)" : {
+"[properties.landuse_kind=aerodrome,properties.kind=building]" : {
 	// styles go here
 }
 ```